EfDe2020/IP_COVID-19/README.md

 The description of other parameters can be found in the file.

 The function *"script1.m"* contains all identification and validation procedures.
 See the comments in the file.

+The function *"script2.m"* contains all identification and validation procedures for a modified model, which takes into account the community feedback on the number of infectives during confinement.

 The function *"delay_ind.m"* is used to calculate the delayed values of the input in the model and predictor.